-Because the STI-GA and its industry partners may need to investigate improper use of STI certificates as part of the token revocation process, an agreed definition of Improper Attestation is being published to support STI GA processes and policies.
+Because the STI-GA and its industry partners may need to investigate improper use of STI certificates as part of the token revocation process, agreed definitions of Improper Authentication and Improper Attestation are being published to support STI GA processes and policies.
 This document is not an STI-GA Policy, or a best practice.
-It constitutes guidance to be used by the STI-GA Board and its industry partners in helping to determine if a party is improperly attesting to calls.
+It constitutes general guidance to be used by the STI-GA Board and its industry partners in helping to determine if a party is improperly authenticating or attesting to calls.
 Any effort by the STI-GA Board to revoke an SPC token for any reason will follow the published Revocation Process.